Julia-Wagner/furry-friends/README.md

 - I used [Balsamiq](https://balsamiq.com/) to create Wireframes.
 - With [coolors.co](https://coolors.co/) I created a color scheme and used [contrast-grid.eightshapes.com](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%2383a603%0D%0A%231b4001%0D%0A%23f0deb4%0D%0A%23f6f7eb%0D%0A%23001e1d&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to check the contrast and possible color combinations.
 - [fontpair.co](https://www.fontpair.co/) was used to get inspiration for font pairings, the fonts were downloaded from [Google Fonts](https://fonts.google.com/).
+- The icons for the hamburger menu and footer were taken from [Font Awesome](https://fontawesome.com).
+- The screenshot at the top of this document was taken from [Am I Responsive?](https://ui.dev/amiresponsive?url=https://julia-wagner.github.io/furry-friends/).